-- School ends at 3.00pm for Reception-Year 6 children. - After School Club sessions end at 5.00pm or 6.00pm - Holiday Club ends at 4.30pm. - Parents should refer to specific communications to ascertain when extra-curricular clubs, school committee meetings and other school events end. - If a child is not collected from school, an extra-curricular activity/school event or The Copse promptly and contact has not been made by the parent/guardian with a valid reason, we will charge the child's Bromcom account for childcare.
-Parents will be charged £12.50 per half hour (or part thereof) for late collection of children.
+- School ends at 3.00pm for Reception-Year 6 children.
+When a child is collected late from school, it is distressing for them and unfair on the staff member who has their own personal or professional commitments disrupted. - If a child is not collected from school, an extra-curricular activity or The Copse promptly and contact has not been made by the parent/guardian with a valid reason, we will charge the child's ParentMail account for childcare.
+Parents may be charged £12.50 per half hour (or part thereof) for late collection of children.
 Records are kept of the time a child is collected.
-Where necessary, these will be submitted as evidence for the EWO (Education Welfare Officer).

-• As per Local Authority guidelines for schools where no after school child care provision is offered - after 1 hour if it has not been possible to contact a parent /carer/emergency contact, we will contact our Safer Neighbourhood Police Officer, or Mitcham Police Station.
+Where necessary, these will be submitted as evidence for the EWO (Education Welfare Officer). - As per Local Authority guidelines for schools where no after school child care provision is offered after 1 hour if it has not been possible to contact a parent /carer/emergency contact, we will contact our Safer Neighbourhood Police Officer, or Mitcham Police Station.